Chemonics’ Work in Malaria

 Dr. Baz Semo

 Dr. Baz Semo is a medical doctor and public health specialist with 30 years of experience in infectious diseases and health systems strengthening.
-She serves as the managing director of global health programs at Chemonics.
+She served as the managing director of global health programs at Chemonics.
 Prior to Chemonics, Baz worked for ministries of health in several African countries, U.S. academic institutions, U.S. nonprofits, and the…